 Your resources may be limited in the time following a crisis like a pandemic, and considering where to place your marketing resources is more important than ever.

-You must use the most effective platforms that identify and connect with your audience to get them to take desired actions
+You must use the most effective platforms that identify and connect with your audience to get them to take desired actions.

 Conduct competitor analyses to see which marketing channels work best for your competitors and gather historical data from your past marketing campaigns to see which ones work best.
-You may also try to survey your current customers to see how they found about your products or services to see if you can identify any trends.
+You may also try to survey your current customers to see how they found out about your products or services to see if you can identify any trends.

 The four P's of marketing are as follows: